MR-DOS/Si5351-lib/README.md

 [First contact with someone from SiLabs about all of those nasty bugs](https://www.silabs.com/community/timing/forum.topic.html/si5351_hw_bugs_-out-KeNr)

-Effort to find some info about charge pump and the LOS_XTAL and its corresponding status bit, sticky bit and int mask:
+Effort to find some info about the VCO capacitive load and the LOS_XTAL and its corresponding status bit, sticky bit and int mask:

 [Second contact with SiLabs about the bugs, a year later](https://www.silabs.com/community/timing/forum.topic.html/si5351_register_183-r4JV)